 I think Shtrum played by Kenneth Branagh is a bit too jovial, and both the tank commander Novikov and the commissar Krymov (David Tennant) slightly too hysterical, but, then, again that's drama.

 There are a few bits to pick, which are Russia-specific.
 In the Soviet Union you didn't use 'citizen' as a form of address, not in your own workplace (Shtrum does).
 'Citizen' is for those who are denied being a 'comrade', i.e. 'enemies of the people'.
 There is the usual mistaken shift in the stress in some Russian surnames.
-The director of an academic institute, Shishakov, in the play is pronounced as SHE-she-koff instead of Shi-shah-KOFF, making the 'boss's name' derived from 'shishka' or 'shishak' – the big one, the important one – sound almost the same as Chichikov (CHI-chi-koff), the comic character from Gogol's novel 'The Dead Souls', whose name resembles a chirping of a small bird.
+The director of an academic institute, Shishakov, in the play is pronounced as SHE-she-koff instead of Shi-shah-KOFF, making the 'boss's name', that is derived from 'shishka' or 'shishak' – the big one, the important one – sound almost the same as Chichikov (CHI-chi-koff), the comic character from Gogol's novel 'The Dead Souls', whose name resembles a chirping of a small bird.

 BBC's radioplay is available for downloading as 13 podcasts from the BBC site.
 If you use iTunes you can download it in one go.
 The podcast page is here and the Life and Fate project page with additional information and links is here.